-New study examines what could predict children's snack choicesMay 7th, 2012 in Health /
+New study examines what could predict children's snack choicesMay 7, 2012 in Medicine & Health / Health

 Attitudes, relationships, intentions and personal behavior control are all factors that could affect a child's decision in either reaching for an apple or grabbing a bag of chips, according to a new study out of the University of Cincinnati.
 The research by Paul Branscum, assistant professor of health and exercise science at the University of Oklahoma, and Manoj Sharma, a University of Cincinnati professor of health promotion and education, is published in the International Quarterly of Community Health Education.

 The study focused on 167 fourth-and-fifth-grade elementary schoolchildren in the Midwest over a 24-hour reporting period.
 The authors found that snacking represented a large part of the children's daily calorie intake.
 Overall, the group reported consuming an average of approximately 300 calories from high-calorie, low-nutrition foods such as chips, candy and cookies nearly 17 percent of their daily caloric needs.
 They reported eating only 45 calories from fruits and vegetables combined.

 Students were asked to report all snack foods and drinks that they had eaten in a 24-hour period.
 The information was then entered into the USDA National Nutrient Database to calculate the consumption of high-calorie snacks as well as calories from fruits and vegetables.

 The survey examined a number of behaviors in relation to snacking, such as whether the children thought that choosing lower-calorie snacks was a good idea, whether they were confident in knowing how to choose lower calorie snacks, and if they felt any social pressure from parents, teachers or friends in choosing lower calorie snack foods.
 The study found that intentions (stemming from attitude, social connections and behavioral control) predicted the children's direction toward healthy or unhealthy snacking.